UniformCSS/docs/docs/introduction/overview.md

 ## Introducing Uniform

-Uniform CSS is a utility-first CSS framework **built entirely in Sass**.
+Uniform CSS is a fully configurable utility generator and CSS framework **built entirely in Sass**.
 This means you get the power of a utility-first workflow without losing the productiveness of Sass.
 You can get started via the CDN or as a Sass dependency.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}